Kirkcudbright Artists' Colony: Jankel Adler

-A new phase
+New phase

-The impetus of Kirkcudbright’s artistic community declined gradually through the second half of the 20th century, and some have dated the end of the artists’ community to 1984 when Anna Hotchkis died (she was seen as the last of the 1940s artists).
-However, the establishment of a WASPS facility, providing 14 studio spaces in the town in 2010, may be seen to mark the beginning of a new phase in Kirkcudbright’s artistic story.
+The artistic community declined gradually through the second half of the 20th century, and some have dated the end of the artists’ community to 1984 when Anna Hotchkis died (she was seen as the last of the 1940s artists).
+However, the establishment in 2010 of a Wasps Studios facility, providing 14 studio spaces in the town, may be seen to mark a new phase in Kirkcudbright’s artistic story.